trans-travel/trans-travel/notes/usa-immigration.md

 order](https://www.whitehouse.gov/presidential-actions/2025/01/defending-women-from-gender-ideology-extremism-and-restoring-biological-truth-to-the-federal-government/)
 issued on January 20, 2025.

+See the visa/ESTA section below, but travelers where any travel documentation they intend to use does not match their sex assigned at birth should likely avoid travel to the USA.

 Travelers may wish to consider whether they should avoid connecting ("transit") travel in the USA, even if not leaving an airport, as the USA performs immigration (passport control) and customs activities for